 Of course, going into more details than this wouldn’t be possible, since we believe that each case is different as well as things are often a subject of completely individual and personal experience, preferences, requirements, needs.
 It is always a good idea to ask the professionals for some help since they can provide you with a very definitive answer, which is definitely going to help you a lot!

 Stay tuned for part two of the article series to learn and find out more about our opinion on the four main criteria.
-In the next article part two, we are going to dig a bit deeper in how a wooden floor can determine your final decision and which are the good and the bad options.
+In the next article part two, we are going to dig a bit deeper into how a wooden floor can determine your final decision and which are the good and the bad options.
 Finally, no matter what your final decision is and even if you are stuck with a wooden surface in worse condition than expected, there is no place for worries.
 Even in the worst scenario, professionals and experts are always there for you to help!

 There are many things to consider, when you are choosing a new home and you want to have, or already have a hardwood floor installed.